The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 This includes:

-Buyers must ask if a bidder has taken part in Blacklisting activities.
+Buyers must ask if a bidder has taken part in blacklisting activities.

 Blacklisting is the practice of systematically denying individuals employment who would otherwise be able to be employed.